alpgarcia/MusicalSpells/TRANSLATIONS.md

 - Ensure messages fit in their UI elements (keep translations concise)
 - Test special characters and ensure proper encoding (UTF-8)
 - Consider cultural adaptations while maintaining gameplay clarity
+- Follow the existing code style in translation modules

 ## Technical Implementation

 If you need to modify how translations are handled, check these files:

-- `js/i18n.js`: Main internationalization module
+- `js/i18n.js`: Main internationalization system
 - `js/ui.js`: UI update logic when language changes
-- `index.html`: Elements with `data-i18n` attributes
+- `index.html`: Elements with `data-i18n` and `data-i18n-placeholder` attributes

+The internationalization system uses a simple key-based approach where:
+- Keys are defined in a hierarchical object structure
+- The `i18n.t()` function handles placeholders replacement
+- Language changes trigger a UI update event
+- The UI manager handles translation of DOM elements

 ## Contributing Translations

 1. Fork the repository
-2. Add your translation file
+2. Create your translation module
+3. Update the translations index
-3. Test thoroughly
+4. Test thoroughly
-4. Submit a pull request with:
+5. Submit a pull request with:
-   - Your translation file
+   - Your translation module
+   - Updated `index.js`
    - Updated README files if needed
    - Any necessary cultural adaptations in the UI

 ## Questions?

+If you have questions about:
+- Translating specific terms
+- Context for certain strings
+- Technical implementation
+- Cultural adaptations

-If you have questions about translating specific terms or need context for certain strings, please open an issue in the repository.
+Please open an issue in the repository.